Gutones: Comparison to Jordanes' Getica

-Two of the most serious problems with Jordanes' equation of the Goths and Gutones is the chronology he describes, and his equation of the Goths with the Getae of the Lower Danube.
+Two of the most serious problems with Jordanes' implied equation of the Goths and Gutones of first century literature is the chronology he describes, and his equation of the Goths with the Getae of the Lower Danube.
 He claims that the Goths/Getae arrived in the Black Sea region more than one thousand years earlier than the third century, and that they subsequently moved to other regions, for example conquering Egypt and Persia, before returning.
 The equation of the Getae and Goths has not been accepted by modern historians since at least the time of Jakob Grimm.)

 Wielbark culture

 The Gutones, along with their neighbours mentioned by Tacitus, the Rugii and Lemovii, are associated by archaeologists with the Wielbark material culture, which existed in the region of Pomerania and the lower Vistula from the first century CE, and then subsequently expanded towards the south.
 Historians, based upon the stories of Jordanes, have often associated this with a southwards movement of Gothic people, and/or an expansion of Gothic power.
 Archaeologists have also confirmed that the Wielbark culture, although it developed locally, shows clear signs of cultural and trading contact with both Scandinavia and towards the Black Sea area where the Goths are later known to have been dominate from the 3rd century CE.

 Although Jordanes is not seen by modern scholars as a reliable source, various scenarios concerning the origins of the Goths in the Vistula region are still proposed.
 Rather than a mass migration, it is now commonly suggested that Goths moved south over time in small groups.
 It has been suggested that their eventual dominance and large population may have resulted from their military control of important positions along the Amber trade route, and also by their likely taking in of many peoples of diverse origins in the regions where they lived.